The Egg donation process

 In preparation for treatment, it is important for us to have as much information as possible regarding your health and that of your partner.
 Tests for these purposes fall into two categories: compulsory and recommended.
 These may be conducted here at our clinic at the time of your initial consultation or in your home country (required in the case of remote consultation).
 If you have your tests done at home, we will need the results emailed to us prior to the consultation.

-Last two should be performed when not menstruating.
+Ureaplasma/mycoplasma hominid culture and smear test for chlamydia (these two should be performed when not menstruating)